AkankshaBodhankar/GSOC16Work/README.md

    After getting the numbers verified it's time to use this numbers to test the feature While adding the numbers make sure you enter the country code as well else, it won't work.
    #####Use in Get Help Now module
-   Go to javascripts/getHelpNowPhNo.js -> Replace the sample numbers to your verified numbers->Make Call or Send SMS from the App
+   1. Go to javascripts/getHelpNowPhNo.js
+   2. Replace the sample numbers to your verified numbers
+   3. Make Call or Send SMS from the App
    #####Use in Circle of Trust module
+   1. Open the app
+   2. Go to Circle of Trust from the menu
+   3. Click edit icon
-   Open the app->Go to Circle of Trust from the menu-> Click edit icon-> Add your verified numbers there->Submit Now go back to Circle of Trust-> Click Help Me icon-> Select a message-> An alert pops out saying 'Success' once messages are sent
+   4. Add your verified numbers there
+   5. Submit and go back to Circle of Trust
+   6. Click Help Me icon and select a message
+   7. An alert pops out saying 'Success' once messages are sent

 References :

 [Tutorial for SMS](https://www.youtube.com/watch?v=jZPeNfLD5Yc)

 [Tutorial for Group SMS](https://www.youtube.com/watch?v=G4oluQf_7S4)